D.S. (song): Composition

 "D.S." has similar themes to the rest of HIStory.
 The album's content focuses on the hardships and public struggles Jackson went through just prior to its production.
 In the new jack swing/funk rock efforts "Scream" and "Tabloid Junkie", along with the R&B ballad "You Are Not Alone", Jackson retaliates against the injustice and isolation he feels, and directs much of his anger at the media.
 The lyrics describe the subject of the song as a man who wants him "dead or alive" and "really tried to take me down/By surprise".
 The track ends with the sound of a gunshot.

-The song is interpreted as a veiled attack on Sneddon.
+Originally titled "T.S.", the song is interpreted as a veiled attack on Sneddon.
 Fox News and CNN observed that, when sung, "Dom S. Sheldon" sounds close to "Thomas Sneddon".
 The BBC suggested that the lyric's reference to a "B.S.T.A." sounds similar to "S.B.D.A.", meaning "Santa Barbara District Attorney".
 The Guardian and The New York Times expressed the view that Jackson suggests "Sheldon" has links to the CIA and the Ku Klux Klan and he just "wants your vote".
 Sneddon's website states that Sneddon is "the only DA in the nation to have an angry song written about him by pop megastar Michael Jackson".
 Of the song, Sneddon said, "I have not—shall we say—done him the honor of listening to it, but I’ve been told that it ends with the sound of a gunshot".

-Critical reaction
+Critical reception

 Although the album HIStory was nominated for the Grammy Award for Album of the Year and had additional related Grammy nominations, hardly any mainstream music reviewers provided a critical analysis of "D.S." in their reviews of the album.
 Analysis of the song usually only covered the connection to Tom Sneddon and the song's genre.
 However, Fred Shuster of the Daily News of Los Angeles described "D.S." as a "superb [slice] of organic funk that will fuel many of the summer's busiest dance floors".